 - 1 small jalapeno (optional)

 - Slice the kernels off the corn cobs.
-A good way to do this is to invert a small bowl inside of a larger bowl and stand the cob on the small bowl.
+A good way to do this is to invert a small bowl inside a larger bowl and stand the cob on the small bowl.
 As you slice, the kernels will fall into the large bowl.
-Then, chop the onion and zucchini into a small dice.
-If using the jalapeno, remove the seeds and chop as well.
+Then, chop the onion and zucchini into small dice.
+If using the jalapeno, remove the seeds and chop them as well.

-- Return the pan with the bacon grease to the heat and add the corn, onion, zucchini and optional jalapeno.
+- Return the pan with the bacon grease to the heat and add the corn, onion, zucchini, and optional jalapeno.
 Cook 8-10 minutes until the pan is dry and vegetables tender.